damienBloch/inkscape-raytracing/README.md

 ## How to install

+- Download the zip folder containing the extension source code (Code > Download ZIP).
-Copy the extension directory in Inkscape extensions directory.

-Inkscape extensions directory can be found with Edit > Preferences > System > User extensions.
+- Extract the content of the ZIP folder in Inkscape user extensions directory.<br />The location of the extensions directory can be found in Inkscape with Edit > Preferences > System > User extensions.
+- Restart Inkscape if open.

 For Linux users this can typically be done with:
   ```shell